City Art Centre - Writers' Museum - Queensferry Museum - Newhaven Museum - Museum of Childhood

 Working with people of all ages and abilities, staff deliver hands on activities, art and craft workshops, lectures, seminars and study days.
 For further information contact Learning and Access on 0131 529 3962/3.

-Two new programmes of events, for families and adults, will soon be getting underway at Lauriston Castle
+Two new programmes of events, for families and adults, are underway at Lauriston Castle

 click here for full details on adult & family craft programme